David-Verde/-Hello-Microverse-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# -Hello-Microverse.project

-> -Hello-microverse-project
+> Description the project.
- made by David Verde.
+i made an html page and a CSS stylesheet, add the Hello Microverse in the html file and change the color to RED in the CSS file.

 ## Built With

-- Html5
+- HTML5
-- Css
+- CSS
-- Visual Studio Code
+- VISUAL STUDIO CODE